 A Simple Example

-This graph was produced in R, a language and environment that offers several statistical and graphical techniques.
-R is available as free software and it offers strengths in its ability to handle data, provide a programming language, and allowing users to define new functions.
-R is extensible through packages.
-Many packages are available that can provide specialized functions applicable to a variety of domains.
-One strength of R to the roles of visualization in a research process is in its ability to generate individual or multiple graphs through scripts that then serve as a documentation of the data handling and visualization process.
+This graph was produced in R, a language and environment that offers several statistical and graphical capabilities.
+R is a freely available software that featuring a programming language for handling and analyzing data, and allowing users to define and implement new functions.
+R is extensible through packages that can provide specialized functions applicable to a variety of domains.
+One strength of R for visualization in a research process is its ability to generate individual or multiple graphs through scripts that then serve as a documentation of the data handling and visualization process.

-When a research project has progressed to a point of showing graphs beyond the researcher(s) closely familiar with the data, the communication value of the graphs could be enhanced by progressing beyond R’s default graph functions and using packages that offer additional graph functions.
+When a research project has progressed beyond the researcher(s) closely familiar with the data, the communication value of the graphs could be enhanced by making use of R’s more advanced packages that offer additional graphing functions.

-Another option for generating public-audience graphs involves exporting a graph produced directly from the data into software that offers flexibility in design and pre-publication details.
-The example shown here was created by importing the scatterplot created in R into Adobe Illustrator, a vector-graphics software, and editing it for design elements.
+It’s also possible to export a graph produced directly from the data into software that offers flexibility in design and pre-publication details.
+The example shown in Figure 3 was created by importing the scatterplot created in R into Adobe Illustrator, a vector-graphics software, and editing it for design elements.
 A strength of illustration software is that it affords flexibility to fine tune graphic design through wide choices in type, colors, shapes, annotations, and the ability to alter design element placement.
 A disadvantage is that a hand-editing process is prone to human errors.
 Because the graphic is separated from the data management environment, the editing tasks cannot be automatically replicated or easily traced.

 The tools and methods that are effective for data exploration and analysis might not be the same as those for fine-tuning the visualizations for a public audience.
 As you work through a research process, considering the purpose and audience for your visualizations may help inform your choices in tools, methods, and efforts spent in polishing the graphic presentation.